Deslocado: Promotion

 To promote "Deslocado" before the Eurovision Song Contest 2025, Napa announced their intent to participate in various Eurovision pre-parties.
-It was first announced that they will be performing at Eurovision in Concert 2025 held at AFAS Live Arena in Amsterdam on 5 April 2025.
+It was first announced that they would be performing at Eurovision in Concert 2025 held at AFAS Live Arena in Amsterdam on 5 April 2025.
 The band also participated at PrePartyES 2025 on 19 April 2025 held at Sala La Riviera in Madrid.

 Critical reception

-Betting odds
+Eurovision betting odds

-Prior to the actual contest, "Deslocado" was predicted not to qualify, ranking last among the entries in the first semi-final by bookmakers.
-The song was given an estimated 14% chance of qualifying for the grand final and an 84% chance of elimination in the semi-final.
-Following its qualification, the song was estimated to have less than one percent chance of winning, a two percent chance of finishing in the top five, and an eight percent chance of placing in the top 10.
+Prior to the actual contest, "Deslocado" was predicted not to qualify for the grand final, ranking last among the entries in the first semi-final by bookmakers.
+The song was given an estimated 14% chance of qualifying and an 84% chance of elimination in the semi-final.
+Following its qualification, the song was estimated to have less than one percent chance of winning, a two percent chance of finishing in the top five, and a seven percent chance of placing in the top 10.
 It was also estimated to have a 10% likelihood of finishing last.